yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 -h | --help
 : Print the command-line help and exit.

---data_dir *data-directory*
+--base_dir *base-directory*
-: The data directory for the yugabyted server.
+: The base directory of the yugabyted server.

 --command *yb-admin-command*
 : Specify the yb-admin command to be executed on the YugabyteDB cluster.